 An “extra” to consider in a prenatal supplement is choline, which plays an important role in reducing neural tube defects (1, 2) and is important in later stages of pregnancy when the memory center of baby’s brain is developing (3).
 The adequate intake level established for pregnant women is 450 mg choline/day.
 Choline is found in foods such as egg yolks, beef, broccoli, cauliflower, spinach, wheat bran, wheat germ, nuts and beans.

 Examine the “other ingredients” list on the prenatal to find one manufactured without any additives, fillers, artificial colors, or artificial sweeteners commonly found in mainstream prenatal supplements.
+Most artificial colors say something like this: Blue 2 Lake.
+"Lake" indicates Aluminum!
+Definitely don't succumb your baby to that!
 Look for a supplement form in either liquid or vegetarian capsules.
 Avoid tablets because they do not dissolve well in your stomach.

 Trust me on this one because it happened to me…take your prenatal 6+ hours before going to sleep or it may keep you awake due to the powerful B-vitamins.
 Also, if one serving of your prenatal vitamin requires you to take more than one capsule, take them at different times throughout the day to achieve the maximum absorption.
 For example, one serving of my prenatal supplement is 6 capsules, so I may take 3 capsules at breakfast and 3 at lunch or 2 at breakfast, 2 at my mid-morning snack, and 2 at lunch.